SAP/ui5-builder/README.md

 Available tasks are listed [here](lib/tasks).

 ### Processors
 Processors work with provided resources.
-They contain the actual build step logic to apply specific modifications to supplied resources or to make use of the resources' content to create new resources out of that.
+They contain the actual build step logic to apply specific modifications to supplied resources, or to make use of the resources' content to create new resources out of that.

 Processors can be implemented generically.
 The string replacer is an example for that.
-Since string replacement is a common build step, it can be useful in different contexts, e.g. code, version, date and copyright replacement.
+Since string replacement is a common build step, it can be useful in different contexts, e.g. code, version, date, and copyright replacement.
 A concrete replacement operation could be achieved by passing a custom configuration to the processor.
-This way multiple tasks can make use of the same processor to achive their build step.
+This way, multiple tasks can make use of the same processor to achieve their build step.

 Available processors are listed [here](lib/processors).